 In my discussions with those who strongly believes Christians are still supposed to follow the Law of Moses.
 I see them misusing Malachi's "God doesn't Change" quote.

 Malachi's point had nothing to do with whether or not what God permits us to do can change.
 It mostly has to do with that He keeps His Word.
-God repents of things often in the Old Testament, but when He swears an oath He won't Repent.
+God repents of things often in the Old Testament (Repent means a change of mind), but when He swears an oath He won't Repent.
+The immediate context was promising the children of Jacob they will not be consumed.

 So to point out the absurdity of this misuse I created the following Image via Meme Generator.